Owe-Pay/OPBot/README.md

 *Figure 4: Keeping track of debtor’s personal creditors*

 * **Debtor’s Creditors (To be implemented)**
-  1. The bot can retrieve a debtor’s creditors by looking up the respective debtor’s chat_id in the Transactions database where they are the debtor and reply to them with a list of their creditors sorted by their Groups and the respective Order names the Transactions are associated with.
+  1. The bot can retrieve a debtor’s creditors by looking up the respective debtor’s chat_id in the Transactions database where they are the debtor and reply to them with a list of their creditors sorted by their associated Order.
      1. If the debtor does not exist, it prompts the debtor to first register with us.
 In this case, since the creditor does not exist then it is not possible that our system has records of their transactions and will not return.
   1. After the bot replies to the debtor with the appropriate message listing their creditors, the debtor will have an option to select which creditor to notify or they can also choose to notify all debtors that they have successfully returned the creditor their money.
 After the selection is done, the creditor then sends in the notification request to the bot and the bot will send out a private message to each creditor if they are notifiable.
      1. For creditors who are non-notifiable, the debtor will receive a compiled list of the creditors who the bot had failed to notify along with the respective Transaction details.